-The SAFC makes contribution to several externally managed and State Government superannuation schemes.
+The SAFC contribute to several externally managed and State Government superannuation schemes.
 These contributions are treated as an expense when they occur.
 There is no liability for payments to beneficiaries as they have been assumed by the respective superannuation schemes.
 The only liability outstanding at report date relates to any contributions due but not yet paid to those schemes.

-As a result of an actuarial assessment performed by the Department of Treasury and Finance, the proportion of long service leave taken as leave in has changed from the 2019 rate 41% to 42% in 2020.
-The estimate impact of this change is immaterial.
+As a result of an actuarial assessment performed by the Department of Treasury and Finance, the proportion of long service leave taken as leave has been maintained at the rate of 42% in 2021.